Conservatory Prep Programs Wisconsin

-Conservatory Prep packages are available for Suzuki Strings, Band Beginnings, and Guitar.
+Conservatory Prep packages are available for Suzuki Strings & Guitar and our Band Beginnings program.

-Give your child a strong foundation in their violin, viola or cello studies by enrolling them in one of many sequential Suzuki Method classes and lessons.
+Give your child a strong foundation in their violin, viola, cello, & guitar studies by enrolling them in one of many sequential Suzuki Method classes and lessons.
 Your child will build their skills in instrument techniques, notation and rhythm, performance and practice etiquette, while forming social bonds in age-appropriate settings.
 To register for your Suzuki package, please call Student Services at (414) 276 – 5760.